 The phrase "Mathematics Emporium" was coined by the mathematics department at Virginia Tech, who were the originators of this concept.
 In the emporium, technology is used to aid the teaching and learning of the mathematics.
-At Virginia Tech, and at many other colleges and universities who have gone to this model, students attend class in a large or small computer classroom and receive individualized instruction on the computer and one-on-one, on demand, assistance from qualified instructors and tutoring staff.
-This approach is very successful at university and colleges using the “emporium” model.
-The National Center of Academic Transformation, N.C.A.T., (www.thencat.org), a non-profit organization committed to improving education, has helped this momentum.
-To see positive results of curriculum redesign in the emporium style, the following resources are available:
+At Virginia Tech, and at many other colleges and universities who have gone to this model, students attend class in a computer classroom and receive individualized instruction on the computer and one-on-one, on demand, assistance from qualified instructors and tutoring staff.
+This approach has been proven to be very successful.
+In addition to the traditional emporium components we have added lectures or focus groups at the RHMLC

 Your child has many options for help.
 There are instructors, graduate assistants and qualified tutors available any time the Mathematics Learning Center is open.
-Because they will receive instant feedback from the courseware (MyMathLab), your child will know exactly when they need help.
+Because they will receive instant feedback from the courseware (MyLabsPlus), your child will know exactly when they need help.
 They just need to signal a tutor by placing a red cup on his machine.
 In addition, when working in the courseware, they have a large variety of multimedia resources to view and can help him understand topics and work on problems.
-Your child can also take advantage of the University's tutoring services at the Center for Academics Development and Assessment (CADA) or they can tap into the online tutoring available through the RHMLC or from Pearchild Tutoring Services.
+Your child can also take advantage of the University's tutoring services at the Academic Success Center (ASC) or they can sign up for small group tutoring.

-There is an instructor assigned to all sections and your child will see the instructor in the Center weekly, even without a formal lecture.
+There is an instructor assigned to all sections and your child will see the instructor in the Center.
 In addition, your child is fortunate to have a full staff of qualified instructors, graduate assistants and tutors to assist them whenever they have a question or want information about the course.
-In addition, during the focus group sessions, your child will meet with the same instructor and group each meeting to establish a stronger relationship with their instructor and classmates.
+During the focus group sessions, your child will meet with the same graduate assistant and group each meeting.

 Your child is lucky to have the best of both worlds in this class.
 Chances are they are already very adept with technology.
 In developing the curriculum for the courses in the RHMLC, we have tapped into some of the best technology for mathematics education that is out there.
 Your child will be able to watch lectures whenever they want and pause or rewind them if they missed or don't understand something.
 Try that in a traditional lecture!